-Other areas of legal and regulatory development include the ring-fencing of English banks, the introduction of the revised (Recast) Brussels Regulation (Regulation (EU) No 1215/2012) and Solvency II.
-The revised Brussels Regulation will apply from 10 January 2015 by the courts of member states in respect of jurisdiction issues.
-In respect of Insurance Companies, the Solvency II Directive (which was amended significantly by the Omnibus II Directive) Solvency II in respect of insurance companies and the Recast EU Insolvency Regulation.
-Solvency II is due to consolidate and amend a number of European Directives relating to insurance from 1 January 2016 and the Recast EU Insolvency proceedings from 26 June 2017 in place of the existing EC Insolvency Regulation.
+Other areas of legal and regulatory development include the ring-fencing of English banks, the introduction of Solvency II in respect of insurance companies and the Recast EU Insolvency Regulation.
+Solvency II is due to consolidate and amend a number of European Directives relating to insurance from 1 January 2016 and the Recast EU Insolvency Regulation will govern insolvency proceedings from 26 June 2017 in place of the existing EC Insolvency Regulation.